FINNGEN/autoreporting/README.md

 ```
 #### WDL parameters

 The WDL pipeline parameters are largely the same as the parameters defined for the autoreporting script.
-Most of these parameters can be left to be the same as in the JSON configuration files available in the folder `wdl/`, with mostly the input array and analysis-specific parameters, such as R² threshold for grouping or significance threshold for including variants.
+Most of these parameters can be left to be the same as in the JSON configuration files available in the folder `wdl/`, with mostly the input array and analysis-specific parameters, such as R² threshold for grouping (`autoreporting.ld_r2`) or significance threshold for including variants (`autoreporting.sign_treshold`).
 All of the parameters are detailed in the table below:

 Parameter   |  Meaning   | Type |   Example   | Corresponding script parameter
 --- | --- | --- | --- | ---